jojonas/jojonas.github.io/content/posts/nltest-ntowfpassword/index.md

 the "ciphertext"...
 And even worse: The eight ciphertext bytes correspond to the first half of the IV used for AES-CBC :frowning:

+As there is no way of forcing more bytes out of `nltest`, I give up at this point.

 ## Conclusion

 I am glad to have solved the mystery of `nltest /user:`'s output, specifically